 It’s been about 20 years since Shawn & Sean – Fanning & Parker – casually unleashed Napster and pretty much defined the tech term “disruptor.”
-Shawn Fanning’s peer-to-peer file-sharing software platform was like a tsunami slamming into the sleepy tropical beach that was the music industry in 1999.
-But now what seemed like an unstoppable technological and cultural revolution has been largely squashed and the young people who participated have been put in time-out.
+Shawn Fanning’s peer-to-peer file-sharing software platform was like a guerilla attack on the garden party that was the music industry in 1999.
+But now what seemed like an unstoppable technological and cultural revolution has been largely coopted, and the young insurgents who perpetrated it have dispersed.

 Napster scared the living shit out of the record labels and the Recording Industry Association of America (RIAA) that protects and feeds off the music industry.
-The labels were quietly ignoring the advance of technology and plying their artificial-scarcity model of filtering artists through A&R, manufacturing stars and restricting access to content.
+The labels were quietly ignoring the advance of technology, coffers swollen from plying their artificial-scarcity model: filtering artists through A&R, manufacturing stars, and restricting access to content.
 With Napster, for a hot second, average music fans could share MP3 computer files of seemingly the entirety of recorded music – for free.

 When the suits got caught with their pants down, they sued the pants off of everybody they could think of.
 They sued Napster out of business, calling them pirates, thieves and terrorists.
 They even sued their own customers, infamously targeting college students, single mothers and even the elderly.
 They sued some 18,000 average Americans with average settlements of $4,000.